 The lifecycle of a typical person can be used to illustrate the basic ideas in balance of payments.
 Young people typical run current account deficits: their 'merchandise imports' (i.e., purchases of new homes and consumer durables like cars and appliances) exceed their 'merchandise exports' (i.e., sales of their services).
 As a result of this negative current account, foreigners (i.e., banks) accumulate claims (e.g., mortgages, car loans) on them, which they have to make payments on (i.e., investment income paid), which adds to the current account deficit.
 As the person grows older, exports of merchandise increase and they start developing a merchandise trade surplus.
 Eventually the surplus exceeds the deficit in the current account from investment income paid, and the current account itself turns into a surplus.
 At this point, the person is starting to accumulate more claims on foreigners than the other way around.
 Finally, in old age merchandise exports drop to zero when the household retires and income drops to zero.
 Although at this point there is a huge deficit in net merchandise exports, the current account might nevertheless still be in surplus.
 This would be the case if the person's investment income exceeded their merchandise imports.
+For a slightly more detailed treatment of the ideas in this paragraph, see the first set of four figures attached to these notes.

-This model of the dynamics of the current and capital account is sometimes applied to countries.
+This model of the dynamics of the current and financial account is sometimes applied to countries.
 For example, the US was a young country in the middle of the 19th century when it began its industrial revolution.
 Merchandise exports were very negative and so was the current account.
 Foreigners accumulated claims on the US quickly.
 In the late 19th century, the merchandise trade balance started to go into surplus.
 However, the current account was still negative because investment income paid to foreigners was large.
 In the middle 20th century, the US starts to own more assets abroad than foreigners own in the US, so that net investment income is flowing into the country.
 At that point, the US is able to have a merchandise trade deficit even with a positive current account.

 The attached figures give a sense of the direction of the flow of financial capital in the late 19th century.
-Note how the rich countries then, Britain, France and Germany, experienced capital outflows.
-Domestic absorption in those countries - the amount of domestic output 'absorbed' by domestic consumption, investment and government spending - was less that what was produced.
+Note how the rich countries then, Britain, France and Germany, experienced capital outflows (see Figure 58).
+Domestic absorption in those countries the amount of domestic output 'absorbed' by domestic consumption, investment and government spending - was less that what was produced.
 So, goods flowed abroad in the form of positive net exports.
 The financial counterpart of this is that these countries accumulated financial claims against the countries with which they had export surpluses.
 That is, these countries 'experienced a capital outflow'.
-The second set of figures gives a sense of which countries received those capital inflows: Australia, Sweden, Canada, Norway, US, and Italy.
+The second set of figures (Figure 59) gives a sense of which countries received those capital inflows: Australia, Sweden, Canada, Norway, US, and Italy.
 These countries absorbed more goods than they produced and the used the capital inflows to pay for the difference.
-The bar chart in the third figure gives a sense of the fraction of investment that was financed by capital inflows in countries that received capital.
-That this is an interesting statistic is motivated by rewriting the national income identify:
+The bar chart in the third figure (Figure 60) gives a sense of the fraction of investment that was financed by capital inflows in countries that received capital.1 That this is an interesting statistic is motivated by rewriting the national income identify: